x032205/svelte-qrcode/README.md

 - `logoPadding`: The padding around the logo in pixels.
 The default is 4 pixels
 - `logoSize`: The size of the logo as a percentage of the QR code's width.
 The default is 15% of the QR code size

-**Note:** It is recommended that the QR Code error correction level be set to M or higher to ensure the QR code remains functional with the logo
+**Note:** It is recommended that the QR Code error correction level be set to M or higher to ensure the QR code remains readable with the logo

 **Tested with:** .svg, .png, .jpeg, .gif & .webp